UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

 the [real numbers](real-numbers.dedekind-real-numbers.md) is defined as the [lower cut](real-numbers.lower-dedekind-real-numbers.md) of one being a [subset](foundation-core.subtypes.md) of the lower cut of the other.
-I.e., `x ≤ y` if `lower-cut x ⊆ lower-cut y `.
+I.e., `x ≤ y` if `lower-cut-ℝ x ⊆ lower-cut-ℝ y `.
 This is the definition used in
 {{#cite UF13}}, section 11.2.1.

 Inequality of the real numbers is equivalently described by the _upper_ cut of